 Whether you’re a tenant or landlord or freeholder, our team can help you with any issue surrounding ground rent arrears.

-We regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Skype video – so it doesn’t matter where you happen to be living – even if you are overseas – provided the leasehold property in question is in England and Wales.
+We regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Zoom video – so it doesn’t matter where you happen to be living – even if you are overseas – provided the leasehold property in question is in England and Wales.